-In the Gulf of Riga, high seasonal average biomass value in year 2015 was mainly based on peak values from 4 August (1981 μ g / L).
+In the Gulf of Riga, high seasonal average NFC biomass value in year 2015 was mainly based on peak values from 4 August (1981 μ g / L).
 In 2017, the highest biomass was recorded on 6 July, almost exclusively based on Aphanizomenon (1360 μ g / L at station 165).
-In 2018, cyanobacteria biomass was three times lower than in 2017 and by half lower than the long-term mean.
-In the following years, the biomass of cyanobacteria (mainly Aphanizomenon, which on average accounts for 93% of the total biomass of diazotrophic cyanobacteria) increased again.
+In 2018, NFC biomass was three times lower than in 2017 and by half lower than the long-term mean.
+In the following years, the biomass of cyanobacteria (mainly Aphanizomenon, which on average accounts for 93% of the total NFC biomass) increased again.
 Despite the observed fluctuations of cyanobacterial biomass in the Gulf of Riga, statistical analyses of the data from 1993-2020 period do not indicate any significant trend for the biomass of all three considered cyanobacterial genera, or for each of them individually.
+The Gulf of Riga is one of the four sub-areas of the Baltic Sea (next to the Bothnian Sea, the Arkona Basin and the Kiel Bay) where the NFC seasonal average biomass decreased in 2021 compared to 2020.
+The decrease in biomass was 56%.
+Throughout the summer season 2021, NFC biomass did not exceed 250 μ g/L, only in June at stations G1 and 101A maximum values of 1173 and 708 μ g/L were recorded, respectively.